tralpha/spotify-project/docs/model-testing-and-results.md

 ## Predictions for a Single Playlist

 ### A function to get top 10 predictions for a particular playlist name
+**This function is similar to the one used for computing r-precision with the functionality to return the top 10 predictions**
 ```python
 def get_track_predictions(playlist_name, top_tracks=10):
     """